satyakonmsft/skype-docs/Skype/UCWA/replayMessage_ref.md

 ---
-Title: ReplayMessage reference for Skype for Business 2015
+title: ReplayMessage reference for Skype for Business 2015
+description: "Client would use replayMessage as a resource to trigger a notification from an application endpoint to current UCWA application instance."
 ---
 # replayMessage